Reading Time: < 1 minute

 Create a Database within PhpMyAdmin by selecting the SQL

 tab and running a command to create the database.
 Paste in the following command, replacing cooldb

 CREATE DATABASE cooldb;

 Liquid Web server customer’s get the convenience of calling our support tech 24/7.
 Our technicians have a wealth of knowledge and can help with common issues like this.
-Make the switch and get free migration with round the clock support.
+Make the switch and get free migration to your VPS server with round the clock support.